-Consular officers at US Embassy Tokyo and US Consulate General Naha may accept filing of the form I-130, Petition for Alien Relative, filed by qualified U.S. military service members for any immediate relative case, when active duty military service member is stationed permanently at a military base in Japan.
-This exception does not apply to service members assigned to non-military bases, such as embassies or civilian institutions, or to service members on temporary duty or official visits to Japan.
+Consular officers at US Embassy Tokyo and US Consulate General Naha may accept filing of the form I-130, Petition for Noncitizen Relative, filed by qualified U.S. military service members or U.S. diplomats for any immediate relative case, when such U.S. citizens are stationed/assigned to Japan.
+This exception does not apply to U.S. service members assigned to international organizations, government employees overseas who are personal service contractors, U.S. Direct Hire employees on temporary duty or official visits to Japan.
 For more information of this Military Exception, please click here.
 For I-130 Appointment for qualified personnel, please click here for further instructions.

 Filing of the form I-130 immigrant petition at US Embassy Tokyo and US Consulate General Naha in other “Exceptional Situations”:

-U.S. Embassy Tokyo and Consulate General Naha may accept I-130 petition filings from petitioners who believe they have exceptional situations that would merit an exception from filing by mail to the USCIS Dallas Lockbox.
+U.S. Embassy Tokyo and Consulate General Naha may accept I-130 petition filings from petitioners who believe they have exceptional situations that would merit an exception from filing by mail to the USCIS.

-USCIS published guidance (PDF 60KB) on circumstances that may qualify as exceptional.
+USCIS published guidance on circumstances that may qualify as exceptional.

-Petitioners who believe that their situation merits an exception may contact the U.S. Embassy or Consulate to request an exception and explain their circumstances in detail.
+Petitioners who believe that their situation merits an exception may submit a request through our online form and explain their circumstances in detail.

-If your request to file an I-130 petition with a U.S. Embassy or Consulate is not authorized by USCIS, then you must file the petition with the USCIS Dallas Lockbox.
+If your request to file an I-130 petition with a U.S. Embassy or Consulate is not authorized by USCIS, then you must file the petition with the USCIS directly.